ePages-rnd/sublimetext-plugins/README.md

 sublimetext-plugins
 =================

-[Sublime Text 2](http://www.sublimetext.com/2) / [3](http://www.sublimetext.com/3) plugins that may allow you to have a better workflow.
+[Sublime Text 3](http://www.sublimetext.com/3) plugins that may allow you to have a better workflow.
+Please note that Sublime Text 2 isn't supported by this plugin.

 *Don't know why you want to use [Sublime Text](http://www.sublimetext.com) and don't like reading?
 [Watch these videos](https://tutsplus.com/course/improve-workflow-in-sublime-text-2/).*